UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 <opt text="Regression" >

-Is the prediction a categorical or a numical value?
+Is the prediction a categorical or a numerical value?

 </opt>